artsycoder533/1st-Third/README.md

 - Problem:  How to get the mobile menu to close after clicking on a link?

-    -Solution:  I added an onClick handler to the NavLink that toggled the state as if the hamburger button had been clicked.
+    - Solution:  I added an onClick handler to the NavLink that toggled the state as if the hamburger button had been clicked.

+- Problem:  How do you navigate to a single product page when you click on a product on the shop page?

+    - Solution:

 ### What I learned